Do Federal Agencies Actually Use MacBooks?

 Intelligence Agencies

-Intelligence agencies often prioritize security.
+Intelligence agencies prioritize security.
 Agencies like the CIA and NSA are known to use a variety of hardware, including Macbooks, to leverage their advanced encryption and security features.

 Research Departments